Unitarian League: Economic and political organization

 The War of Argentine Independence had strongly upset the region for several reasons: trade with Upper Peru had been cut off, the workforce was drafted into the military, and the market of the coastal provinces had been lost due to the competition from the English.
 Economically, artisan production was maintained and its profits were used to purchase large pieces of land to be used for Plantations.

 In the shadows, the caudillos and governors of the Interior wanted to organize a national organization to manage provincial economic relations while respecting the provincial autonomies.
-It is because of these proceedings these that the governor of Córdoba, Juan Bautista Bustos, had promoted for years the organization of a Congress that would definitively organize the provinces in a Federal Republic; but their initiatives abandoned due to the successive authorities from Buenos Aires.
+It is because of these proceedings these that the governor of Córdoba, Juan Bautista Bustos, had promoted for years the organization of a Congress that would definitively organize the provinces in the Federal Republic; but their initiatives were abandoned due to the successive authorities from Buenos Aires.
 After the arrival of Paz, the creation of a new center of power in the city of Córdoba was seen by the elites of the Interior as a possible step to achieve a certain national organization.

 The political situation experienced by the interior provinces was uncertain as the leadership of the league did not consider the views of the majority of the population.
-The federalist caudillos maintained their influence and frequently revolted using montoneras, especially in rural areas.
+The Federalist caudillos maintained their influence and frequently revolted using montoneras, especially in rural areas.
 They even revolted in the city of Cordoba.

 The political turmoil resulting from their struggles put these provinces to a state of permanent chaos that diminished economic progress, which was even very limited before the war.
 This influenced the formation of a multi-provincial army, in addition to maintaining social discontent, fueled by the caudillos.
 In reality, each member province of the League did continue to operate autonomously, as the political situation of the region prevented any form of complete unity.